FAQs Heading link

-- Some research, teaching and Graduate-assistantships are available in the UIC College of Nursing.
-You can begin by sending your CV with a cover letter to the three UIC Nursing department heads.
+- Some research, teaching and graduate-assistantships are available in the UIC College of Nursing.
+You can begin your search by sending your CV with a cover letter to the three UIC Nursing department heads.

-You may also send the same materials to the other UIC health colleges.
+You may also send the same materials to the other UIC health sciences colleges.

 Federal financial aid is available for those who qualify.